balfieri/qam/README.md

 </p>

 <p>
 This repository contains a C++ program that finds the optimal N-QAM points on the 2D constellation diagram.
-It uses brute force.
+This means finding a set of N points that maximizes the minimum distance between any two points.
+It uses brute force to do this.
 The example defaults to 16-QAM, but you can change N_SQRT at the top of the program.
+It assumes that there are sqrt(N) levels along each of the two dimensions.
 </p>

 <p>